owncloud-archive/enterprise/README.md

 ### Custom certificates

 By default we generate self-signed certificates on startup of the containers, you can replace the certificates with your own certificates.
-Place them into `./data/certs/ssl-cert.crt` and `./data/certs/ssl-cert.key`.
+You can use `docker cp` to place them into the directory, e.g. `docker cp ssl-cert.crt $(docker-compose ps -q owncloud):/mnt/data/certs/` and `docker cp ssl-cert.key $(docker-compose ps -q owncloud):/mnt/data/certs/`.

 ### Accessing the ownCloud